ZHANGneuro/Hippocampal-replay-facilitates-the-formation-of-entorhinal-grid-cells/README.md

 ## .NET environment for grid cell simulation: <br />
 unity `2021.3.18f1`

+## the scripts
+In root folder:<br />
+`module_spin_class.py` is the function of spin-glass model<br />
+`module_recurrent_weight.py` is the function for predefining excitaiton-inhibition weight for multi grid scales<br />
+`module_plot_grid_cells.py` is the function for ploting the grid patterns<br />
+folder `models` collects the scripts for the analysis mentioned in the manuscript.<br />
+folder `module_spin_class.py` collects the .NET script (used for performing virtual navigation in Unity), and prefab of lines (used for highlighting the animal trajectories). folder `models` collects the scripts for the analysis mentioned in the manuscript.<br />
+prefab of Gorilla was contained by the package `Low Poly Animated Animals` by polyperfect, which could be purchased from Unity Asset Store prefab of trees, stones, and tree trunks were contained by the package `Free Low Poly Nature Forest` by Pure Poly, which could be obtained for free from Unity Asset Store

 <br /><br />

 ## Formation of grid pattern by spin-glass model <br />